I have a fantastic antique painted dresser makeover to share with you today!

 I bought this dresser from a lady on Facebook Marketplace, and was pleasantly surprised with its condition.
 It’s nice and sturdy, with deep drawers and some really unique details.

-Have you tried this color yet?
 I’m not a huge purple gal, but sometimes you need to try something new, right?

-Prep Work & Materials
+How to Prep for Paint & Materials Needed

-I did my usual prep on this piece by wiping it down with Fusion’s TSP Alternative, to help get off any built-up grease and grime.
 This really is the most important step in the prep process, and I use this same cleaner for every single piece I paint (no matter what paint I am working with).

 Then I scuff-sanded the entire body, except for the two front legs and top side drawers (more on that later).
-In total, it took me maybe 10 minutes to get it ready to paint–not too bad!

 Here are all the materials I used: